rbehjati/comprehensive-rust/src/basic-syntax/methods.md

 * Note the . syntax.
 * Note the we did not have to declare the variable as a reference.
 This happens on methods, but not ordinary functions.
+* Rename &self to `this: &Rectangle`, now it is an associated function.
+You call it differently, and you have to pass `&rect`.
 * If there is a question about replacing the receiver type with "self", say that the method is then called "consuming", and you won't be able to use the object any more after that point.
 We will come back to that in the afternoon.
 </details>